30 Adorable Husky Pictures That Will Make You Want One

 Warning: You may be adopting a husky after seeing these photos.

 Long day?
 Need to smile?
 Looking to adopt?
 Not looking to adopt, but easily tempted?
 Huskies are super photogenic, unsurprisingly, considering their hypnotizing eyes and fluffy fur.
-Besides just looking cute as can be in family photos, there are endless reasons why they would make a great addition to the family, so consider this your only warning.
-Proceed with caution as you may want to schedule a trip to your local shelter immediately.
-For all kinds of cute breeds, check out these adorable photos of puppies that will make you melt.
+Besides just looking cute as can be in puppy pictures, there are endless reasons why they would make a great addition to the family, so consider this your only warning.
+Proceed with caution as you may want to schedule a trip to your local shelter immediately after looking through these cute husky pictures.
+If you love other breeds too, you’ll also want to check out these adorable corgi pictures and fun pug pictures.

 Just on a walk